Microsoft says AI and cloud computing are giving precision medicine a boost

 This is important since one whole genome takes up 200 gigabytes of space, said Lee, speaking at the Microsoft booth on the crowded exhibit hall floor.

-Genome therapy is part of the precision medicine practice at St Jude’s neonatal care and oncology units, according to Lee.
+Genome sequencing is part of the precision medicine practice at St Jude’s oncology units, according to Lee.

 For scientists to make breakthroughs that could help lead to cures for pediatric cancers, researchers around the world need to be able to share and collaborate on genomic data.
 St. Jude is uploading anonymized genomes of their patients’ healthy and cancerous cells to public data repositories.

 But genomics is just one area for Microsoft investment, both in areas of research and in day-to-day use in hospitals, that used to be considered futuristic.

 “We’re going to hear about the rise of the machines,” said Chris Sakalosky, vice president of U.S Health and Life Sciences for Microsoft said at a separate presentation at the conference.
 “More and more (systems) are engaged with chatbots.”

 AI and cloud are coming together, he said, connecting devices and systems of record like EHRs.
 AI is also being unlocked for population health and analytics.

 This isn’t done alone, he said.
 “It’s about partnership.”